edge-cloud/www.edge-cloud.net/_posts/2015-01-13-cisco-wlc-with-cloudtrax-captive-portal.md

 ### CloudTrax Online Dashboard Configuration

-Please refer to the CloudTrax documentation at <a href="https://www.cloudtrax.com/" target="_blank">https://www.cloudtrax.com/</a> for the quick start guide and documentation on how to use the splash page.
+Please refer to the CloudTrax documentation at [https://www.cloudtrax.com/](https://www.cloudtrax.com/) for the quick start guide and documentation on how to use the splash page.
 Below are the configuration items that need to be changed for CloudTrax to work with the WLC:

 ### Public SSID settings tab